-Lucia: I think we should defund the police on our campus and in society.
-The police on this campus do more harm than good, and I just don't think we need them at all.
-They don't make anyone feel safe and they actually make many of us even feel less safe.
+Lucia: We should defund the police on our campus and in society.
+The police on this campus cause more harm than good, and I just don't think we need them at all.
+They don't make anyone feel safe and make many of us feel even less safe.